mikeevstropov/mevSortableTreeBundle/README.md

 That's it!

 ### ToDo
-- Sortable behaveor for root elements
+- Sortable behaveor for root elements (but, you can hide root element)